0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 ### Down to business: RPC
 `enum4linux-ng` (https://github.com/cddmp/enum4linux-ng) is a really nice revamp of the old `enum4linux`.

-we run it using the `-A` switch as well as the `-oY` to output into YAML format.
+we run it using the `-A` switch as well as the `-oY` to output into **YAML format**.

 Command: `enum4linux-ng -A 10.10.10.182 -oY e4lng-output`

 we get a bunch of cool stuff:

-1. usernames:
+1. usernames

 ![e4lng-output-users](e4lng-output-users.jpg)

-2. groups:
+2. groups

 ![e4lng-output-groups](e4lng-output-groups.jpg)

-3. password policy:
+3. password policy

 ![e4lng-output-pass-pol](e4lng-output-pass-pol.jpg)

 This is great!
-We have a userlist that we can use to do ASREPRoasting and we can do Password Spraying without locking anyone out.
+We have a userlist that we can use to do **ASREPRoasting** and we can do **Password Spraying** without locking anyone out.

 ### ASREPRoasting
-To save time, we're going to do the ASREPRoast because it's a quick check and has a high change of giving us creds if we can crack the hash.
+*To save time,* we're going to do the **ASREPRoast** frist because it's a quick check and has a high chance of giving us creds if we can crack the hash.

 Command: `GetNPUsers.py -dc-ip 10.10.10.182 -request -debug -usersfile users.txt cascade.local/`

-Note: I generally prefer to user the `-debug` flag.
-It can save me a lot of time in troubleshooting.
+**Note:** *I generally prefer to use the* `-debug` *flag with everything.
+It can save me a lot of time in troubleshooting.*

 ![asreproast-results](asreproast-results.jpg)

-We find no accounts that don't require kerberoes preauthentication.
+We find no accounts that don't require **kerberoes preauthentication.**

-we also notice some accounts did get another type of error: `KDC_ERR_CLIENT_REVOKED(Clients credentials have been revoked)`. more on those later :)
+we also notice some accounts got another type of error: `KDC_ERR_CLIENT_REVOKED(Clients credentials have been revoked)`. *more on those later :)*

 ### Time Saving: Password Spraying in the background
-Since the password policy contained to user lockout, we're good to go spraying :D
+*Since the password policy contained no user lockout,* we're good to go spraying :D

 Command: `for i in $(cat /opt/Seclists/Passwords/Common-Credentials/500-worst-passwords.txt); do kerbrute passwordspray --dc 10.10.10.182 -d cascade.local users.txt $i | grep -oP '\[\+\].*'; done`

-what this does: it will spray using common passwords and only show us the output if it catches something.
-This is mainly to avoid filling up the screen with junk.
+what this does:

+it will spray using common passwords and only show us the output if it catches something.

+This is *mainly* to avoid filling up the screen with junk.

-Note on the error we get when ASREPRoasting: we know during spraying that the users that got the `KDC_ERR_CLIENT_REVOKED` were in fact locked out.
+Note on the error we get when ASREPRoasting:

+*Upon spraying,* we know that the users that got the `KDC_ERR_CLIENT_REVOKED` were in fact locked out.

+Another benefit of the verbosity with `-v` :)

 ![locked-out-users](locked-out-users.jpg)

 ### SMB Enumeration
-While we have our spray running, we're going to enumerate SMB shares using `crackmapexec`
+*While we leave our spray running,* we're going to enumerate **SMB shares** using `crackmapexec`

 ![crackmapexec-smb-enum](crackmapexec-smb-enum.jpg)

 Notice that we test with the `cascguest` user on the 3rd attempt.

 This is because it was there in the `enum4linux-ng` output.

 ![casc-guest](casc-guest.jpg)

 ### LDAP
-We're going to enumerate LDAP and see if we can find something there.
+We're going to enumerate **LDAP** and see if we can find something there.

 Command: `ldapsearch -x -H ldap://10.10.10.182 -b 'dc=cascade,dc=local'`

 The output was huge.
-So we can saved it to `ldap-output`
+So we saved it to `ldap-output`

 ![ldap-output-huge](ldap-output-huge.jpg)